cymen/literate-jasmine/README.md

       });
     });

-To actually do the parsing (assuming you ran `npm install -g literate-jasmine`):
+The command `literate-jasmine` is used to convert the markdown to JavaScript (assuming you ran `npm install -g literate-jasmine`):

     literate-jasmine README.md

-Which will create `README_spec.js` with the parsed contents.
-If you're working on this project, run `./bin/literate-jasmine` instead.
+(If you're working on this project, run `./bin/literate-jasmine` instead.)

 ## Mathematics
 ### add can add numbers